 The Broadstairs & St Peter's Neighbourhood Development Plan (NDP) is part of the Government's new approach to planning.
 It gives people the opportunity to shape and have more say about what goes on in the area in which they live.
-An NDP provides the policy base in law to determine planning applications in the local area, in our case the Broadstairs & St Peter's Parish.
+An NDP provides the policy base, along with the Thanet Local Plan 2020 and the Kent Waste and Minerals Plan, to determine planning applications in the local neighbourhood area, in our case the Broadstairs & St Peter's Parish.